Explore Kumbhalgarh Fort – History, Entry Price & Travel Guide

 Best Time to Visit Kumbhalgarh Fort

-The fort is open throughout the year, but the best time to travel is between October and March.
+The best time to visit Kumbhalgarh Fort is from October to March when the weather is cool and suitable for walking, sightseeing, and exploring the fort complex.
 The cold weather makes it perfect for trekking with its walls, exploring temples and enjoying the night light show.

 It’s best to avoid visiting during the peak summer months (April to June), as daytime temperatures can rise above 40°C.